luyuanfan/quic-network-simulator/README.md

 ---

-## About the Docker Compose project

-**Important**: Since we need to pull from the source code repo, remember to always run a `sudo docker compose build --no-cache` after making some changes to the source code so that the docker container also has updated info.

-This framework runs a real quic client and a real quic server inside two separate docker containers.
-It forces the traffic to go through ns-3 which emulates our desired datacenter network conditions.

-We have three containers:

-1. sim
-   - runs ns-3, listens on port 57832
-   - bridges client and server

-2. client
-   - run drr client library
-   - connected to leftnet

-3. server
-   - run drr server library
-   - connected to rightnet

-All parameters defining the experiments are listed on the top of `run_grid.py`, which by default should do a grid search across all possible parameter combinations.

----

 This project builds a test framework that can be used for benchmarking and measuring the performance of QUIC implementations under various network